 If air quality is a concern, you really need an air purifier.
-This device will clean the air around your home and strip of of any harmful contaminants.
+This device will clean the air around your home and strip of any harmful contaminants.
 Take a look at our list of the best air purifiers for the home.

 Clean Your Air Conditioners

 As a homeowner, you want to make it a habit to clean your air conditioners, especially during high use months.
-Well maintained air conditioning units can save yo up to 50% in energy costs.
+Well maintained air conditioning units can save you up to 50% in energy costs.

 For a central air conditioning unit, keep plants and brush away from the outside unit and clean off any debris that has collected on the grill.

-If you really want to save money, and your home doesn’t already one one, consider investing in a window air conditioner.
+If you really want to save money, and your home doesn’t already one, consider investing in a window air conditioner.
 These units can shave 80% off of your monthly electric bill and often do as good of a job cooling your house.